Introduction to Lucene Document Classification

 In machine learning and statistics, classification is the problem of identifying to which of a set of categories (sub-populations) a new observation belongs, on the basis of a training set of data containing observations (or instances) whose category membership is known.
 An example would be assigning a given email into “spam” or “non-spam“ classes or assigning a diagnosis to a given patient as described by observed characteristics of the patient (gender, blood pressure, presence or absence of certain symptoms, etc.).

-Classification is a very well known problem, and it is really easy to verify the utility of classifiers on a daily basis.
+Classification is a well-known problem, and it is really easy to verify the utility of classifiers daily.

 When dealing with Search Engines, it is so common that our Documents have a category ( generally assigned by a human ).
-Wouldn’t be really useful to be able to automatic extract the category for the documents that are missing it?
-Wouldn’t be really interesting to automate that processing step to have documents automatically categorised, based on the experience? ( which means using all the documents already categorised in our Search System)
+Wouldn’t be useful to be able to automatically extract the category for the documents that are missing it?
+Wouldn’t be interesting to automate that processing step to have documents automatically categorised, based on the experience (which means using all the documents already categorised in our Search System)

-Wouldn’t be amazing to do that without any external tool and without any additional expensive model training activity?
+Wouldn’t be amazing to do that without any external tools and without any additional expensive model training activity?

 We already have a lot of information in our Search System, let’s use it!